j4mie/idiorm/docs/querying.rst

 '''''''''''''''''''''''''

 This is a simple helper method to query the table by primary key.
 Respects the ID column specified in the config.
+It won't work when using compound primary keys.

 Less than / greater than: ``where_lt``, ``where_gt``, ``where_lte``, ``where_gte``
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''